 New research released today (18 September) into Scottish tenancy reform unveils crucial insights for shaping legislation across the UK, especially the new Renters’ Rights Bill which was introduced to Parliament last week (see our reaction here).
-Critically, the research finds that legislative changes have driven improvements in the sector, without adversely affecting landlords, but that legislation must be strengthened for renters to have truly secure, high quality and affordable homes.
+Critically, the research finds that legislative changes have driven improvements in the sector, without adversely affecting landlords, but that legislation must be strengthened for renters to have truly secure, high quality and affordable homes

 Led by Indigo House and funded by the Nationwide Foundation, the RentBetter research project was carried out across five years (2019-2024) to examine the impact of the Private Housing (Tenancies) (Scotland) Act 2016, which marked the first time in recent history that a UK nation sought to fundamentally change how the private rented sector operates.
 Researchers conducted thousands of interviews with tenants and landlords to comprehensively assess the impact of the changes to Scottish tenancy law.

-read the full research report READ THE EXEC SUMMARY sign up to the webinarWhy is this research so significant?
+read the full research report READ THE EXEC SUMMARY Re-Watch the webinar

-In England, many of the reforms proposed in the English Renters’ Rights Bill, which had its first reading in Parliament on 11 September, mirror those that took place in Scotland.
+In England, many of the reforms proposed in the English Renters Rights Bill, which had its first reading in Parliament on 11 September, mirror those that took place in Scotland.
 These new findings provide vital learnings for policymakers in England – especially at this critical time.

 At the same time, in Scotland, the Housing (Scotland) Bill was introduced to parliament in March 2024, and is set to introduce further changes to the PRS, including measures to limit rent increases.
 This research offers unique and compelling evidence which should be used to improve conditions and protections for renters across Scotland.